mayank99/reset.css/package/README.md

 It's available through the `.visually-hidden` class and all the rules in it use `!important` so that they can't be overridden by a higher-priority layer.

 When a visually-hidden element is focused or an element inside it is focused, then these styles will automatically be undone.
-Additionally, a `.not-visually-hidden` class is available to undo these styles on some other condition.

 ### Focus outlines